Contents

 PasswordLastChanged - Date

+The EmployeeID field must be a unique ID for the employee.
+All other fields are optional.
+The Category field indicates to which category, if any, the employee belongs to.
 The Category field links to the Category field in the Categories table.
+It is used to group similar people together.
+The Manager field indicates who is responsible for the employee.
 The Manager field links to the EmployeeID field in the Employees table.

 Employees Available

-This table lists all the times employees are availabile to work.
+This table lists all the times employees are available to work.
 Here are the field sizes and descriptions:

 EmployeeID - Text - 25